learn-co-students/cli-data-gem-assessment-v-000/now_playing_cli_gem/NOTES.md

 6. Start to remove the hard coded data and then
 7. Use objects and scraping tools tools to program

-- A CLI for now playing movies, a second layer that has the summary of the movies
+- A CLI for now playing movies, a second layer that has the director of the movie

 Shows a list of movies:

 1. Maze Runner: The Death Cure (2018)
 2. Hostiles (2017)

-Which movie would you like to learn more about, 1 or 2?
+Which movie would you like to know the director of, 1 or 2?

 1

 Maze Runner: The Death Cure (2018):

-Summary: Young hero Thomas embarks on a mission to find a cure for a deadly disease known as the "Flare"
+Summary: Wes Ball

 2

 Hostiles (2017):

-Summary: In 1892, a legendary Army captain reluctantly agrees to escort a Cheyenne chief and his family through dangerous territory
+Summary: Scott Cooper